KatherineMichel/portfolio/doc/los-angeles-2023.md

 ### Universal Theme Park

 Although I wanted to take the Universal Studio Tour, I was irked that I would have to buy an entire Universal Theme Park ticket to take it.
-Later in the trip, a Lyft driver convinced me to do it.
+A Lyft driver eventually convinced me to do it.
 She said, it's the best, because you are "in the movies."
+I know what she means now that I've been through the interactive, 3-D experiences.
+Anyhow, it's not everyday that you have the chance to visit a theme park like that.

 ![](los-angeles-2023-images/universal-citywalk.jpg)
-Placeholder
+Universal CityWalk

 ![](los-angeles-2023-images/universal-me-and-max.jpg)
-Placeholder
+Finally spotted a celebrity and even got a pic.
+Here I am with "Max" from The Grinch.

 ![](los-angeles-2023-images/universal-psycho-bates-motel.jpg)
 Placeholder